We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - get better sleep

-Although the app can offer recommendations, people can also explore its extensive library of content, which includes sounds, stories, audio classes, and guided meditations.
+Although the app can offer recommendations, people can also explore its extensive content library, which includes sounds, stories, audio classes, and guided meditations.

 - poor customer service